 Research methods is a broad term.
 While methods of data collection and data analysis represent the core of research methods, you have to address a range of additional elements within the scope of your research.

-The most important elements of research methodology expected to be covered in business dissertation at Bachelor’s, Master’s and PhD levels include research philosophy, research approach, methods of data collection, sampling and ethical considerations.
+The most important elements of research methodology expected to be covered in business dissertation at Bachelor’s, Master’s and PhD levels include research philosophy, types of reseaerch, research approach, methods of data collection, sampling and ethical considerations.

 Let’s look briefly at each of them separately.